amiv-eth/beerlog/README.md

 1. clone this repo
 2. create a python3 virtual environment: `virtualenv venv`
 3. and activate it: `source venv/bin/activate`
+4. install `psycopg2`
-4. install the requirements inside the virtualenv: `pip install -r requirements.txt`
+5. install the requirements inside the virtualenv: `pip install -r requirements.txt`
-5. set the following environment variables: `export FLASK_APP="run.py"`, `export FLASK_CONFIG="development"`, and `export FLASK_DEBUG=1`
+6. set the following environment variables: `export FLASK_APP="run.py"`, `export FLASK_CONFIG="development"`, and `export FLASK_DEBUG=1`
-6. create the local settings file with all the juicy secrets inside in `instance/config.py`.
+7. create the local settings file with all the juicy secrets inside in `instance/config.py`.
 The two following options must be set: `SQLALCHEMY_DATABASE_URI` and `SECRET_KEY`.
 See next section.
-7. run the flask app: `flask run`
+8. run the flask app: `flask run`

 ### Creating a local DB for development